How Makara Compares to Cryptocurrency Funds and Bitcoin ETFs

 Minimum investment: $50 to open an account and $25 to make a trade

-What it is: As the first-ever SEC-registered robo adviser for crypto, Makara offers one of the simplest ways to invest in digital assets.
+What it is: As one of the first SEC-registered automated investment advisors in crypto, Makara offers one of the simplest ways to invest in digital assets.
 Expert-curated investment baskets provide instant diversification, with broad exposure to different sectors of the market.